YeWenting/sGLMM/README.md

 ```
 python runsGLMM.py --snum=50 -n data/mice.plink
 ```
-this command will run the program and specify the the number of relevant SNPs the model selects is 50.
+this command will run the program and specify the the number of relevant SNPs that the model selects to 50.

 Options:

     -h, --help          show this help message and exit -t FILETYPE         choices of input file type (only csv or plink) -n FILENAME         name of the input file --lambda=LMBD       The weight of the penalizer.
 If neither lambda or snum